Find out which services and goods relating to welfare are exempt from VAT, and if welfare services and goods that you provide can be exempt from VAT.

 3.1 Evidence of charitable status

-In order to apply the welfare exemption a charity must hold evidence that it is registered with the Charity Commission for England and Wales, or if not registered with them (for example if it is exempt from registration with the Charity Commission or is a Scottish or Northern Ireland charity) then it must have evidence that it has been formally recognised as a charity by HM Revenue and Customs (HMRC) for tax purposes.
+In order to apply the welfare exemption a charity must hold evidence that it is registered with the Charity Commission for England and Wales, or if not registered with them (for example, if it is exempt from registration with the Charity Commission or is a Scottish or Northern Ireland charity) then it must have evidence that it has been formally recognised as a charity by HMRC for tax purposes.

 3.1.1 Welfare services provided by charities

-Welfare services provided by charities aren’t always a business The provision of welfare services and related goods, supplied consistently below cost by charities to distressed people for the relief of their distress, is not a business activity for VAT purposes.
-You can find further details on this in Notice 701/1 Charities.
+Welfare services provided by charities are not always a business.
+The provision of welfare services and related goods, supplied consistently below cost by charities to distressed people for the relief of their distress, is not a business activity for VAT purposes.
+You can find further details on this in How VAT affects charities (VAT Notice 701/1).

 3.1.2 Why it’s important to a charity whether an activity is business

 There are VAT reliefs available on certain goods and services purchased by charities.
 Some (but not all) of these reliefs are available only on purchases for use in the course of their non business activities.
 For example, subject to conditions, a charity may qualify for the reduced rate of VAT on fuel and power for premises used for non business purposes or zero rating on the construction of a new building to be used solely for non business activities.
-You can find more about the VAT reliefs available for charities in Notice 701/1 Charities.
+You can find more about the VAT reliefs available for charities in How VAT affects charities (VAT Notice 701/1).